Deathwatch beetle: Damage

-Due to many English buildings, especially in the south of the country, being built from old oak wood which these beetles seem to be attracted to, the greatest economic damage these beetles cause is in England.
+Many English buildings, especially in the south of the country, are built from old oak wood which these beetles seem to be attracted to, and the greatest economic damage these beetles cause is in England.

 Identification of which insect is present in interior timbers is difficult; by their nature, the larvae are tucked away from sight in their galleries.
 The presence of wood-boring insects may be indicated by frass (fecal residue) and fresh dust.
 Recent exit holes often have bright rims, while the rims of older holes have become dull.
 The species of insects involved can sometimes be identified by examination of the fecal pellets in the frass.
 Adult beetles, alive or dead, may be present on the glass or the sills of windows, as may the specific enemies of the beetles in the same locations—a likely indication of specific wood-boring insects inside.

 Direct examination of the interior of the timber by destructive means is often not acceptable, and non-invasive means are required.
 Other means of identifying the wood-boring insects include pheromone traps; these are effective for the common furniture beetle and the house longhorn beetle (Hylotrupes bajulus) but not for the deathwatch beetle.
 However, adults of the deathwatch beetle are attracted to light.
 The sounds of the feeding larvae can be heard either unaided or with the help of a stethoscope, and X-ray scans and computer tomography can also be used.
 Similarly, active larvae may be identified by vibrations in the ultrasound range.
 The exit holes of deathwatch beetles are 2 to 3 mm (about 0.1 inch) in diameter, larger than those produced by the common furniture beetle.

 Deathwatch beetles will only attack buildings primarily made out of hardwood.
 Coniferous wood in buildings will be attacked only if it is in contact with the hardwood.